nomtek/flutter_ai_examples/lib/mistral_ai_llm_controller_example/README.md

 ### Controller context

-It defines the current state of the controller, contains the available functions and examples of commands anr expected responses.
+It defines the current state of the controller and contains the available functions and examples of commands and expected responses.

 ```text
 #####Current settings: